-Note: Before using this guide, check Google Analytics to make sure you've had some orders, and that some of those are recurring orders.
-Otherwise there's nothing to validate!
+Before using this guide, check Google Analytics to make sure you've had some orders, and that some of those are recurring orders.
+Otherwise, there's nothing to validate!

-A filter will be applied on the original view you connected to Littledata to exclude recurring payments.
-This way, you will have the correct conversion rate for One time purchases and First time payment subscriptions.
+A filter will be applied on the new One-time orders and first-time subscriptions (Littledata) view.
+This way, you will have the correct conversion rate for One-time purchases and First-time payment subscriptions.

-To check this, simply verify if the 'Littledata: Recurring orders' filter has been applied only on the original view.
+To check this, simply verify if the 'Littledata: Recurring orders' filter has been applied*.*

 For all subscriptions that started after you installed the Littledata app, you will be able to group those payments by subscriber, and group by the marketing channel or campaign which caused them to start subscribing.

 Here's an example: